Suchitra Sen: Career

-A film critic summed up Suchitra Sen's career and continuing legacy as "one half of one of Indian cinema's most popular and abiding screen pairs, Suchitra Sen redefined stardom in a way that few actors have done, combining understated sensuality, feminine charm and emotive force and a no-nonsense gravitas to carve out a persona that has never been matched, let alone surpassed in Indian cinema".

 In retirement

 Suchitra Sen refused Satyajit Ray's offer due to a scheduling problem.
-As a result, Ray never made the film Devi Chaudhurani, based on the novel written by Rishi Bankim Chandra Chattopadhya.
+As a result, Ray never made the film Debi Chowdhurani, based on the novel written by Rishi Bankim Chandra Chattopadhyay.
 She also refused Raj Kapoor's offer for a film under the RK banner.

 Sen continued to act after her husband's death in 1970, but called it a day when Pronoy Pasha flopped, and retired from the screen in 1978 after a career of over 25 years to a life of quiet seclusion.
 She was to do a film project; Nati Binodini, also starring Rajesh Khanna, but the film was shelved mid-way after shooting when she decided to quit acting.

 She assiduously avoided the public gaze after her retirement and devoted her time to the Ramakrishna Mission.

 Death

-Suchitra Sen was admitted to the hospital on 24 December 2013 and was diagnosed with a lung infection.
+Sen was admitted to the hospital on 24 December 2013 and was diagnosed with a lung infection.
 She was reported to have been recovering well in the first week of January.
-But her condition turned worse later and she died at 8.25 am on 17 January 2014, due to a heart attack.
+But her condition worsened later and she died at 8.25 am on 17 January 2014, due to a heart attack.
 She was 82 years old.

-Suchitra Sen's death was condoled by many leaders, including the President of India Pranab Mukherjee, the Prime Minister Dr. Manmohan Singh, the Prime Minister of Bangladesh, Sheikh Hasina, and BJP's Prime Ministerial candidate Narendra Modi.
+Sen's death was condoled by many leaders, including the president of India Pranab Mukherjee, the Prime Minister Dr. Manmohan Singh, the Prime Minister of Bangladesh, Sheikh Hasina, and BJP's Prime Ministerial candidate Narendra Modi.
 A gun salute was given before her cremation, upon the orders of Mamata Banerjee, the Chief Minister of West Bengal.

 Respecting her fierce desire for complete privacy, her last rites were performed at Kolkata's Kaioratola crematorium, barely five and half hours after she died, with her coffin reaching the crematorium in a flower-decked hearse with dark-tinted windows.
 Despite being Bengal's greatest star, referred to as "Mahanayika", she had consciously chosen to step into oblivion and she remained an enigma till her last, although thousands of fans had converged at the crematorium to catch one last glimpse of their idol.
 Her entire medical treatment had also been done in seclusion and secrecy.